A Brief History: Summarized from

 of gold from attracting much interest, and Bodie District

-The Standard Company produced $784,523 in gold and silver
+paid off.
+The Standard Company produced $784,523 in gold

-consecutive monthly dividends.
+with four consecutive monthly dividends.

-yields prompted the Standard Company to build this
+Fantastic yields prompted the Standard Company to

-20-stamp mill in mid-1877.
-Cordwood stacked at right
+build this 20-stamp mill in mid-1877.
+Cordwood stacked

-produced steam that powered the mill's ore-crushing
+at right produced steam that powered the mill's ore-crushing

 machinery.
 Sixteen years later, fuel costs and declining